amare26273424/e-commerce/README.md

-# This website is not finshing this is on the way. i am using MERN with tailwind framework
+# This website is not finshing this is on the way.And the project is devloping using  MERN with tailwind framework